Sarufutsu, Hokkaido: Economy

-Sarufutsu is famous for its large and particularly excellent scallops, among other seafood.
-Likewise, a relatively large part of the village is utilized for dairy farming.
+The local economy of Sarufutsu is centered on commercial fishing and dairy farming.
+In particular, Sarufutsu is famous for its scallops, with one of the largest catches in Japan.
+Sarufutsu scallops were exported even to Hong Kong from the Meiji period.
+In the immediate post-war era, coal mining and forestry also had a role in the local economy, but when these resources were exhausted, the local government took steps to revive the scallop industry through better resource management and local food processing..
 Sarufutsu has a fledgling tourist industry, as it is a highlight for motor bikers in the summer, who stop overnight at one of the biker camps.
 The tourist center is located a few kilometers south of Hamaonishibetsu.